Mubarokahh/Automating-Infrastructure-with-Terraform/README.md

    ## Create Internet-Gateway

-  The format funtion wil be used in order to name the resource uniquely in the provider, According to the code below, The first placeholder interpolates the value of the VPC id and the second placeholder takes the literal string of IG.
+  The format function wil be used in order to name the resource uniquely in the provider, According to the code below, The first placeholder interpolates the value of the VPC id and the second placeholder takes the literal string of IG.

   ``` resource "aws_internet_gateway" "ig" {
     vpc_id = aws_vpc.main.id